 In the United States, mineral rights can be extremely valuable in earning oil or gas royalties.
 However, when it comes to selling your property, the documentation may cite “conveying” mineral rights to the new owner as a part of the agreement.

 If you are unclear what this means, then you’ve come to the right place.
-In this article, we are going to define what it means to convey mineral rights and outline some scenarios and benefits in which conveying or retaining mineral rights may be best.
+In this article, we are going to define what it means to convey mineral rights and outline some scenarios and benefits in which conveying or retaining these may be best.

 The Definition of Conveying Mineral Rights

 In legal terms, “conveying” is a term used to describe the sale or transfer of a property.
-In a split estate, landowners can choose to convey or retain their mineral rights separately from a property’s surface rights.
-Essentially, when working with mineral rights, there are three basic ways in which property can be conveyed.
+In a split estate, landowners can choose to convey or retain their rights separately from a property’s surface rights.
+Essentially, when working with them, there are three basic ways in which property can be conveyed.
 They are as follows:

 - Conveying surface rights, while retaining mineral rights.